 Response and Recovery Funds for April 2 Storms

-- Cape Area Community Foundation Community Impact Fund — The Cape Area Community Foundation and Cape Girardeau County Emergency Management Services will be partnering with the East Missouri Action Agency (EMAA) to distribute funds through EMAA to address the needs of those residents, entities and municipalities affected by the April 2, 2025, tornado of Cape Girardeau County including the communities of Delta and Cape Girardeau.
+- Cape Area Community Foundation Community Impact Fund — The Cape Area Community Foundation and Cape Girardeau County Emergency Management Services will be partnering with the East Missouri Action Agency to distribute funds through EMAA to address the needs of those residents, entities and municipalities affected by the April 2 tornado of Cape Girardeau County including the communities of Delta and Cape Girardeau.

-- Vernon County Disaster Relief Fund — this is a new fund held by the Nevada/Vernon County Community Foundation, established in response to the destruction in Vernon County brought on the April 2025 tornado.
+- Vernon County Disaster Relief Fund — Held by the Nevada/Vernon County Community Foundation, this fund was established in response to the destruction in Vernon County brought on the by April 2 tornado.

-Response and Recovery Funds for the March 14 and 15 storms
+Response and Recovery Funds for March 14 and 15 Storms

 - West Plains Disaster Relief and Recovery Fund will support impacted areas in Howell County and neighboring counties where homes were lost, more than 390 electricity poles were damaged and several transmission towers were taken down.
 This includes the Camp Arrowhead area.
 This fund is held by the Community Foundation of West Plains Inc.